Escort Booking advice

 Unless the provider makes the 1st move, DO NOT try to try to start a relationship, or you most likely will be blocked.

-Do not stalk providers online or pester them – you will be blocked.
+Do not stalk providers online or pester them – you will be blocked, reported, arrested.

 Ps.
-“If you chase the cat, it will run away from you.
-If you have what the cat wants, it will come to you” – Joe M
+“If you chase a cat, it will run away from you.
+If you have what the cat wants, it will come to you”.

 Why are real escorts so expensive?